 Finally, let me remind you that a good dose of your own common sense is always helpful before making your final decision – Never ever forget, in investment world, anything you feel “Too Good To Be True” is unfortunately Not True.

-Good Luck & Happy Passive Trading!!
+Good Luck & Happy Passive (or Own) Trading!!